 In 1734 Charles Morris was teaching at the grammar school at Hopkinton, Massachusetts, and living with his wife on his late father’s farm, but his activities from then until 1746 are unknown.
 In that year he was commissioned captain by Governor William Shirley to raise a company of reinforcements for the defence of Annapolis Royal, Nova Scotia [see Paul Mascarene].
 On 5 December 1746 Morris and 100 men were ordered to march from Annapolis Royal to the Minas region (near Wolfville) as the advance guard of Colonel Arthur Noble‘s detachment.
 Morris was present during the battle between Noble’s force and the Canadians and Indians under Nicolas-Antoine Coulon de Villiers at Grand Pré on 31 January 1746/47.

+Do you like to try your luck?
+Go to our website and play lucky pharao online echtgeld.
+Increased odds for winning!
 The New England reinforcements for Annapolis were ordered home to be disbanded in October 1747, but Morris and the other officers remained in service and spent the winter in Massachusetts recruiting for the Annapolis garrison.
 In October he had presented a memorial to Shirley stressing the need for a strong fort among the Acadians at Minas, and the governor evidently took this interest as a reason to send Morris to make a survey of the region.
-In the spring of 1748 Morris arrived at Annapolis; in May Mascarene, acting on Shirley's orders, sent him to survey the Minas area and a month later ordered him to do the same in the Chignecto region.
-With 50 men, Morris traversed the Chignecto Isthmus, and he also surveyed the Bay of Fundy, at that time "Utterly unknown to the English."
+In the spring of 1748 Morris arrived at Annapolis; in May Mascarene, acting on Shirley’s orders, sent him to survey the Minas area and a month later ordered him to do the same in the Chignecto region.
+With 50 men, Morris traversed the Chignecto Isthmus, and he also surveyed the Bay of Fundy, at that time “Utterly unknown to the English.”
 During the course of the survey Morris collected from every Acadian district the number of inhabitants and the state of their settlements.
 Poor weather prevented him from carrying the survey along the north shore of the bay to Passamaquoddy Bay (then Nova Scotia, now New Brunswick).
-In February 1749 Shirley forwarded Morris' "Draught of the Bay of Fundy" and his "observations taken upon the Spot" to the Duke of Bedford, secretary of state for the Southern Department, recommending that Morris be given further employment as a surveyor in Nova Scotia.
+In February 1749 Shirley forwarded Morris’ “Draught of the Bay of Fundy” and his “observations taken upon the Spot” to the Duke of Bedford, secretary of state for the Southern Department, recommending that Morris be given further employment as a surveyor in Nova Scotia.